To finish our build

 3.5: The Viability of Mejai's Soulstealer.

-Mejai's Soulstealer is a stacking item, much like Sword of the Occult.
+Mejai's Soulstealer is a stacking item.
 You earn stacks for kills and assists, and you lose stacks when dying.
 Each stack of Mejai's will give you 8 AP.
 That might not seem like much, but at full stacks, you get 160 AP (a huge amount), AS WELL AS 15% CDR!
 It seems like such a great item, doesn't it?

 Remember, this item is "A blessing that comes with a curse".
 Once you get some stacks on this item, the enemy will want to shut you down, and you will end up losing AP.
 Therefore, this item is not usually a viable choice on champions like Katarina, who would have to be in the middle of the fight, or Karthus, who often acts like a martyr.